Automatically Power Back on Servers After a Power Outage With a Raspberry Pi and Wake on Lan

 We then need a script to monitor servers and send a Wake On Lan packet if needed.

-Here’s the one I wrote:
+Here is the one I wrote:

 It sends a ping to the given list of servers and increment a “fail counter” per server each time a ping doesn’t get a response.